 This article was published in the Offaly Independent on Sat.
 4th June 2022.
 Long-form text and an additional gallery of images below.
 For other published articles click here.

 A brightly-painted red fence marks the entrance.
 I follow the path under a canopy of leafy trees and within seconds I know I've discovered somewhere a little bit special.
-A cheerful wooden panel depicting a large sun above rippling water welcomes you to Derryounce Lakes and Trails, while trees lining the path are decorated in a vibrant blue and white swirling pattern.
+A cheerful wooden panel depicting a large sun above rippling water welcomes you to Derryounce Lakes and Walkways, while trees lining the path are decorated in a vibrant blue and white swirling pattern.
 The effect is both joyful and memorable.

 Let me assure you that no trees were harmed in the making of this artwork.
 A sign tells us that the medium of choice is organic paint, harmless to trees and the wildlife that surrounds them.
 This is the first of a number of pieces by local artists Beta França and Brian Flynn which can be found throughout this lovely trail.
 Here they've made use of reclaimed scaffolding boards and railway track, in keeping with its bog land location.